Sociopath vs Psychopath: What's the Real Difference?

 - Long-term strategic thinking

-The reality is that most of us exist on a spectrum.
-The nature vs. nurture divide isn't as clean as pop psychology suggests.
+Most of us exist on a spectrum.
+The nature versus nurture divide is not as clean as pop psychology suggests, and neither is the label.

 What Matters More Than Labels